-There are 15 different areas in Glasgow included in GoWell, one of which is Castlemilk.
-We have focussed our study on the eastern half of Castlemilk as shown on the map.
+There were 15 different areas in Glasgow included in GoWell – one of which was Castlemilk.
+We focused our study on the eastern half of Castlemilk as shown on the map.

-We are interested in Castlemilk because it is part of the regeneration programme currently taking place in Glasgow.
-This may involve both internal and external improvements to people's homes and attempts to support communities with improved services and amenities.
-These activities provide an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and neighbourhood.
+We were interested in Castlemilk because it was part of the regeneration programme that took place in Glasgow.
+This involved both internal and external improvements to people's homes and efforts to support communities with improved services and amenities.
+These activities provided an opportunity to find out from local residents if and how their health and lives changed as a result of investment in their homes and neighbourhood.

-A small selection of findings from these three surveys with Castlemilk residents are shown below:
+A small selection of findings from these four surveys with Castlemilk residents are shown below:

-- 87% of participants felt part of their community in 2011.
-This was slightly lower than in 2008, when this question was first asked.
+- 86% of participants felt part of their community in 2015.
+This was similar to that in 2008, when this question was first asked.

-- 70% of participants rated their general health as excellent or good in 2011.
+- 69% of participants rated their general health as excellent, good or very good in 2011.
 This was a decline from 82% in 2006.

 - In terms of empowerment, 67% of participants in 2015 felt that on their own, or with others, they could influence decisions affecting their local area.
 This was a large increase from 34% in 2006.

 Over the 14 years of the study we widely shared and discussed the findings from the community surveys with various service providers across Glasgow to encourage them to consider the findings when planning and prioritising services and amenities.
 They were used by a wide range of stakeholders including local communities, housing and regeneration organisations and local and national government.

 We also regularly summarised and shared the area findings with the communities involved through our community newsletters.
 The last newsletter for this area can be accessed below.